 However, in retrospect, I was actually insulting myself and further propagating this idea that a woman who likes fashion and takes care of herself in a very feminine way is somehow contradictory to a women who also likes oral surgery.
 That's definitely not the case.
 And I hope that as I start this new blog I can inspire other women who love being women and also love medicine, especially those who love surgery, to really embrace both of these passions because they are not mutually exclusive.

-Today I am a first year Oral & Maxillofacial Surgery resident at Boston University.
+Today I am a third year Oral & Maxillofacial Surgery resident at Boston University.
 What does that mean?
-Well it means that I just finished dental school (graduated in May 2017 from NYU College of Dentistry) and now I am in my second year of medical school.
+Well it means that I just finished dental school (graduated in May 2017 from NYU College of Dentistry) and I recently finished medical school.
 Wait what?

 Before we talk about my seemingly complicated residency let me take you back to how it all started.
 I skipped a few grades and started my rigorous academic journey at the age of 16 at the University of California, Berkeley.

 I graduated from the Berkeley in May 2010 with a B.S. in Microbial Biology, a B.A. in Near Eastern Studies and a minor in Farsi.
 At the time I was pre-med, meaning I intended to apply to medical schools and was completing the prerequisites required.
 I knew I wanted to take a year off for myself because I was so very young at the time and didn't feel like I "life experiences".
 After graduation, I joined a Crohn's disease clinical research project to get exposure to a hospital setting.
 Although I was in the hospital dealing with patients and shadowing physicians, there wasn't a lot of hands-on experience and I felt like my artistic side was completely lost in this field.
 I dropped my research position and started teaching elementary school children in the meantime.
 Let me just say, being a teacher during my time off was such a rewarding experience.
 I've always respect my teachers but after taking on that role my admiration for life-long teachers multiplied.